status-im/help.status.im/docs/en/status-communities/administer-your-community-with-control-and-admin-nodes.md

   - navigation
 ---

-# Administer your community with control and admin nodes
+# About the control node in Status Communities

 !!! note ""
     Currently, you can only administer communities using the Status desktop app. [:octicons-desktop-download-16: Download Status desktop][status-web-download].